 British Council is a major partner in a number of festivals that occur in Northern Ireland throughout the year.
 We aim to get great art to everyone by championing, developing and investing in artistic endeavours.

-Belfast International Arts Festival – Northern Ireland’s biggest contemporary arts festival – is back for 2018, running from 16 October to the 3 November.
+Belfast International Arts Festival – Northern Ireland’s biggest contemporary arts festival – is back for 2021, running from 6 October - 7 November.

 As part of this year’s programme, we are delighted to support exciting and diverse new work from the Middle East and North Africa – including Palestinian artist Riham Isaac, who will premier Another Lover’s Discourse ليه خلتني احبك from 29-30 October at the MAC, Belfast – this solo show explores the expectations of marriage and romance and the dreams that hover beyond them.

 Also performing is Said Mouhssine from Morocco, with his acrobatic show – Routine.
 It tells the story of a person stuck in a room, with nothing to do.
 Sleeping is a fight against boredom but no matter what he does, he can’t even sleep.
 Routine is a Parkour and circus comedy show about hope and pushing personal boundaries in order to bring about change.
 Routine runs from 16-17 October, at CS Lewis Square, and is free to attend.

 Belfast International Arts Festival brings the best of local international artists and work to Belfast - and in this 59th year, audiences can expect a world class and eclectic fusion of theatre, dance, music, visual art, literature, films and talks.

 Find out more at the festival's website - https://belfastinternationalartsfestival.com/